PeterRusznak/hashnode/cko1fc10701kuegs17esch7bu.md

 ## Adding Create and Read functionality
 ### Backend

 First, let's modify the `crud` canister in `src/crud/main.mo`.
 This is our backend and our _database_ (i.e. the place where we persist data in the form of datastructures like Arrays or Tries).
-The language here is [motoko](https://stackoverflow.blog/2020/08/24/motoko-the-language-that-turns-the-web-into-a-computer/), a semicolon-and-curly-braces language, wich was tailor-made for Internet Computer.
+The language here is [motoko](https://stackoverflow.blog/2020/08/24/motoko-the-language-that-turns-the-web-into-a-computer/), a semicolon-and-curly-braces language, which was tailor-made for Internet Computer.
 The language's creators say _Motoko has been designed to be intuitive to those familiar with Javascript and other popular languages, but offers modern features such as sound structural types, generics, variant types, and checked pattern matching._ I for one believe them on this, I _know_ javascript and motoko is _somewhat_ intuitive to me.
 However, this is a very new language (currently even Github mislabels it as Modelica) so it keeps evolving with each release of Dfinity Canister SDK.

 Remove everything from `src/crud/main.mo` and paste the following content: